olehprylutskyi/UA_ecoregions/README.md

 ## Attributes descriptions

-fid - Unique identifier for each polygon
+- fid - Unique identifier for each polygon
-Name - Accepted abbreviated name for the region in Ukrainian NameEng - Abbreviated name for the region, translated into English NameFullUA - Full Ukrainian name of a region
+- Name - Accepted abbreviated name for the region in Ukrainian
+- NameEng - Abbreviated name for the region, translated into English
+- NameFullUA - Full Ukrainian name of a region
-NameFul - Full English name of a region
+- NameFul - Full English name of a region
-NatZone - Natural zone according to the source (Heluta, 1989), in Ukrainian Ecoregions - Name of the Terrestrial Ecoregion (TEOW) (Olson et al., 2001), which covers most of the area of a given region
+- NatZone - Natural zone according to the source (Heluta, 1989), in Ukrainian
+- Ecoregions - Name of the Terrestrial Ecoregion (TEOW) (Olson et al., 2001), which covers most of the area of a given region

-Note: KML file has additional system fields, not contain attribute information.
+Note: KML file has additional system fields, not containing attribute information.

 ## References